snap-star/polaris/src/README.md

 #     desc: Anime - Movie
 #     link: /anime/movie/

-footer: "Disclaimer : This site Ayanime does not store any files on its server.
+footer: "Disclaimer : This site Polaris does not store any files on its server.
 All contents are provided by non-affiliated third parties"